Single chapter

 The loud outcry from both the Hierarchy and the Systems Alliance, as well as the mounting pressure from other races to do something about the increasingly bold Batarian pirates, led to the decision to officially declare war against the Hegemony.
 Despite tentative platitudes that the actions had not been officially sanctioned, the Hegemony’s failure in curbing them and the evidence that they had been encouraging the outlaws was too overwhelming to allow for de-escalating of the situation.

 His entire career and life plan had been carefully crafted in times of peace.
 Yes, he was military, but the conflicts had not been serious after the First Contact War and none had been expected to crop up within his lifetime.
 Someone with his abilities, in those times, could expect to follow a brilliant and yet safe military path.
 The Navy was full of young, idealistic types, eager to go to the front lines of protecting Humanity’s interests and eliminating threats.
-There had been no need for to even contemplate anything different.
+There had been no need for null to even contemplate anything different.

 Wartime, though, had no such certainties.

 They’d need their best and brightest on the field, at ready to be deployed wherever was necessary and more efficient to the war effort.
-And whilst had managed to make a case for himself for the beginning of the conflict, convincing his superiors that he was more of use in Arcturus Station, he’d known it wouldn’t be forever.
+And whilst null had managed to make a case for himself for the beginning of the conflict, convincing his superiors that he was more of use in Arcturus Station, he’d known it wouldn’t be forever.
 An asset like himself couldn’t be hidden away or underused in moments like that.

 Squinting upwards to the artificial sky, the lieutenant sighed again and shielded his eyes with a hand, watching as ship after ship zipped by.
-Soon, he’d be in one of them and all could think about was whether or not Yifan would actually water his plants like he promised.
+Soon, he’d be in one of them and all null could think about was whether or not Yifan would actually water his plants like he promised.

 Probably not.

-The hum of an engine pulled out of his own thoughts, the shuttle parking gracefully in its designated spot.
-The number on the side was the same in ’s deployment orders- his ride was here.
+The hum of an engine pulled null out of his own thoughts, the shuttle parking gracefully in its designated spot.
+The number on the side was the same in null’s deployment orders- his ride was here.
 He knew the name of the ship he’d serve in, knew most of the information about the posting, but it didn’t leave him any more at ease than before.

 Change was, after all, always scary.